driessenslucas/researchproject/Thesis.md

 This research is partitioned into sub-questions, which collectively aim to create a comprehensive understanding of the process.
 Firstly, I explore the various virtual environments available for training a virtual RF-car, seeking the most effective platform for my purposes.
 Secondly, I delve into identifying the most suitable reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
 Lastly, the research seeks to bridge the gap between simulation and reality, investigating the practicality and challenges involved in this transition.

 Through this study, I aspire to contribute significantly to the field of AI and robotics, offering insights and methodologies that could potentially advance the implementation of RL in real-world applications.
 The outcomes of this research could have far-reaching implications, not only in robotics but also in areas where simulation-based training is crucial.

-Based on your input, it looks like you're building a comprehensive list of key terms and abbreviations for your paper on reinforcement learning and its application to a remote-controlled car in a sim2real transfer scenario.
-Here's how you can structure these sections for clarity and easy reference:

 ## Glossary of Terms